DerekCresswell/GameDesign11/3 Top Down Arcade/3 Health.md

 }
 ```

+For now we won't have our enemy shoot, they will just try to ram you.
+Because of this we want to use `OnCollisionEnter2D` on the player (as the enemy is **not** a trigger).\
+We also will want to make and place a new "EnemyTag" onto the enemy prefab.

 It's recomended that you remove the `Debug.Log`s from these two scripts as the player of the game cannot see the console.
 At least once you export the game.
 They are just fine now while we are working.\
 Later we will create a heads up display to show things like health.